jennifer-language/jennifer/docs/milestones.md

-  profiles (default / minimal), not 2^N. Complementary to, not a substitute for, the M17 module system: `.j`-level extensibility (community / uncommon libraries writable in Jennifer) is M17's job with zero binary cost; build-time selection is only for the curated
+  profiles (default / minimal), not 2^N. Complementary to, not a substitute for, the M17 module system: `.j`-level extensibility (community / uncommon libraries writable in Jennifer) is M17's job with zero binary cost; build-time selection is only for the curated Go-level core.
 - **Relational databases (`sql`).** Postponed to M20+, pending a design discussion.
 A system library - a storage engine and SQL planner can't be interpreted, and wire-protocol auth needs crypto - driver-agnostic